linagora/linshare/documentation/EN/epics/drive/README.md

   - All member with DRIVE_WRITER role can update a Drive.
   - We need to propagate all modifications on Drive members into the workGroups. we have two mode :
        - Soft : the changes are only applied to workgroup members if they were not upgraded locally, with a higher rrole for example.
-       - Force : it overrides all workgroups preferencies by the drives one.
+       - Force : overrides member's role in all nested workgroups by the drive's one.

 * Delete a workgroup :
    - All member with the right permissions on the workgroup